 Report that is drawn from lessons learned during the facilitation of Evaluation Exchange.

-Evaluation Exchange was set up by IRISS working in partnership with Evaluation Support Scotland (ESS).
+Evaluation Exchange was set up by Iriss working in partnership with Evaluation Support Scotland (ESS).
 We brought together a group of practitioners from social services sector with a real self-evaluation project to undertake.
 We wanted the participants to assist each other to plan and/or undertake the evaluation and build their capacity to self-evaluate.
-We were also interested in learning about and sharing ‘what works’ in peer support for self-evaluation.
-This report lays out the intended outcomes of the project and evaluates who well we met them.
+We were also interested in learning about and sharing 'what works' in peer support for self-evaluation.

 Final report of research that aimed to: